oudajosefu/ClipTess/README.md

 ## Global shortcut is: **`⌘⌥⇧C`**

 ## Prerequisites
-- Must have [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html#macos) installed on the command line for each language you intend to use ClipTess for
+- Must have [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html#macos) installed on the command line for each language you intend to use ClipTess for.
+Must be installed through Homebrew as path to command used is `/opt/homebrew/bin/tesseract`
-  - Best way to download on macOS is through [Homebrew](https://brew.sh/):
+  - How to download Tesseract through [Homebrew](https://brew.sh/):
     ```bash
     brew install tesseract
     ```
-  - To install all languages, run:
+  - Afterwards, to install all languages, run:
     ```bash
     brew install tesseract-lang
     ```